 The Literary Society is the oldest continuously-active student organization at Winthrop University; its slogan is "Making Reading Sexy since 1888."
 You needn't be an English major to join!
 At our semi-monthly meetings, we hold short story discussions, exploring various avenues of literary criticism and developing events, such as planning lectures and readings.
-In conjunction with The Student NCTE Affiliate, the Literary Society sponsors an annual Banned Books Reading as a cultural event that is always highly attended.
 Read more about The Literary Society

 The Anthology is published once a year and accepts poetry, essays, fiction, photographs, and drawings.
 Many students interested in literary publishing and editing begin their professional careers by working on this magazine, gaining valuable experience and portfolio materials.
 Read more about student media at Winthrop University.